ericzrinsky/discogs/case_study.md

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i26.png "Success")

-Launch **Spotify** and at the top of your "Playlists" list you should also see the newly generated playlist.
+Launch **Spotify** and you should now see the newly generated playlist at the top of your "Playlists" panel.

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i27.png "New Playlist")

 Any time you'd like to generate a new playlist and discover new artists, launch "Collection Runner" and replay the "Spotify Playlist Generator" collection.
 When the results aren't interesting or unique any longer, swap out artist codes with new batches of artists generated from the final [query of the "Record Collection" database](#final) as needed.

+Listen to new music.

 [Back To Top](#top)